-Many French Canadians bake tourtières—meat pies—or Christmas and New Year’s.
+Many French Canadians bake tourtières—meat pies—for Christmas Eve, a Christmas feast, or New Year’s.
 “Best Cook in Town” Penny Despres gave us this recipe, her Memere Rousseau’s.
-Don’t wait for a holiday to make it!
+Or, don’t wait for a holiday to make it!
 Try something different this year.

 In a medium-size saucepan over medium-low heat, combine pork, onion, salt, and water.
 Simmer gently, stirring often, until all liquid evaporates, about 4 hours.

 Stir in spices.
 Add potatoes and beat well to combine thoroughly.

 Line a pie tin with 1 crust.
 Spoon in pork/potato mixture.
 Add top crust and flute edges.
 Brush top with milk and prick with a fork.
 Bake 30 minutes.

 In a large bowl, combine flour and salt.
 Cut shortening in, until pieces are about the size of a pea.
 Add egg, vinegar, and ice water.
 Work into a cohesive dough ball.

 Divide in half.
 Cut one dough mass in half.
 On a work surface dusted with flour, roll out 2 crusts.
 (If you’re making only one pie, freeze the second dough mass.)